Whimsical cities and rugged coast

 In mainland Europe, you can’t go further west than Cabo da Roca without taking a swim in the Atlantic Ocean.
 You’ll find this outcrop within the National Park, Sintra-Cascais.
 Hiking here is almost always windy, but it’s worth it.
 From the western horizon to the Sintra Mountain Range, the views here are legendary—and it’s just 26 miles from the capital.

 Nowhere are the many cultural influences of Portugal more apparent than the Pena Palace.
 One glance reveals the Manueline and Moorish influences on this Romantic masterpiece of the 19th century.
 Inside the forested Pena Park, you can see the colorful terraces and decorated battlements and mythological statues.
 Tour the staterooms, and appreciate details like the copper crockery branded with the filigreed palace insignia—FPP, “for Palacio da Pena.”

-If you want city life at a port town pace then look no further than Portugal’s capital.
+If you want city life at a port town pace then be sure to include Lisbon in your Portugal tour package.
 Take the tram through Lisbon’s old town and seek out a viewpoint or “miradouro” on one of the city’s seven hills.
-From there, enjoy the bay vista and an afternoon bica espresso before checking out the must-sees like Praça do Comércio, the city’s main square which opens to the sea, and Jerónimos Monastery, an exemplary work of late Gothic architecture attached to the Tower of Belém,
+From there, enjoy the bay vista and an afternoon bica espresso before checking out the must-sees like Praça do Comércio, the city’s main square which opens to the sea, and Jerónimos Monastery, an exemplary work of late Gothic architecture attached to the Tower of Belém.

 The Duoro Valley is the oldest demarcated wine country in the world, earning it a spot as a UNESCO World Heritage site.
 Explore the terraced wine fields that rise from the Duoro River and sample the regional varietals.
 Find some tascas like suckling pig or salted cod to pare with the house port and settle into your secluded vineyard estate.